LCFI/LCFI/README.md

 ```

 Then, set the `set.yaml` to set the variable you want to inject.
-If you variable is in a for-loop, you can also set which loop number you want to inject.
+If your variable is in a for-loop, you can also set which loop number you want to inject.
 > Tips: Only parametric variable is **non-init**, global and local variables' *variable_init* are all **true**.

 ```yaml